 Flow learning

 We have begun to apply Joseph Cornell ‘s flow learning.
-Using games to discharge our energies and wake us up to where we are by moving dscf7167around in the environment and then activities to focus our attention and have a direct experience of being in nature.
+Using games to discharge our energies and wake us up to where we are by moving around in the environment and then activities to focus our attention and have a direct experience of being in nature.

 In this picture we are playing salmon, otter and mosquito.
 This encourages team work reacting on the spot and fun.